ParadoxTwo/airrobe-challenge/README.md

 ## Prerequisites

-Before running the game, make sure to install nodejs if you do not have it installed already and the run the command in the project directory:
+Before running the game, make sure to install nodejs if you do not have it installed already and then run the command in the project directory:

 ### `npm install`